Free Introductory Lesson!

 A seasoned musician, Audie Bridges has played and taught for many years.
 He currently teaches jazz, classical and blues guitar, specializing in theory, improvisation and arranging for solo guitar.
 Audie has a Bachelor's degree in Composition from Berklee College of Music and a Master's degree in Jazz Studies from The New England Conservatory.
 In addition, he has studied jazz with Charlie Banacos, Mick Goodrick, Pat Martino and Lenny Breau.
 Advanced studies in classical guitar include work with Robert Sullivan and David Leisner.

 As a practicing professional musician, Audie is a master of all styles of guitar.
 He currently plays in a flute-guitar duo with Steve Tapper.
-They have released three recordings and have a fourth in production.
+Audie also plays in Betty's Bounce, a Django Reinhardt inspired trio.
 Audie teaches adults, all levels.

 Audie is here Monday, Tuesday and Wednesday evenings.